-Join Joel Bradley for an in-depth discussion in this video Importing resources, part of Up and Running with Substance Designer.
+Join Joel Bradley for an in-depth discussion in this video Importing resources, part of Learning Substance Designer.

 - So far in our course, we've been working in part in a very important area of the Substance Design user interface.
 Namely the Resource Explorer.
 Perhaps this will be a good time then to explain just how we go about adding resources to our Substance Package.
 Well, we have already touched on the fact that some of the resources that our Package can hold would include substance graphs, image files, and 3D geometry.
 If we go ahead and right-click on our Aged_Concrete.sbs entry, you can see that we have options allowing us to create new resources, import them, or link them to our package.

 As the option to create new resources should be fairly self-explanatory, let's focus for a minute or two on how and why we might go about importing them.
 Well, the why would depend on how exactly we want to handle the external resources that we are making use of.
 You see, importing actually creates a duplicate of any file type that we've selected, and then places that inside the Substance Package folder.
 To show this in action, let's choose to Import a bitmap here.